Safecleaner/content-ops-starter/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: ''
-        tagline: >-
-          "Best cleaning service I’ve ever used!
+        tagline: "\"Best cleaning service I’ve ever used!
 They were friendly, safe, and professional, and made sure everything was sparkling clean.
-If you need a stress-free and top-notch cleaning, this is the company to call!"⭐⭐⭐⭐⭐
+If you need a stress-free and top-notch cleaning, this is the company to call! #SafeCleanersRock \U0001F918!\"⭐⭐⭐⭐⭐"
         subtitle: Linda S.
         text: ''
         image: